MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/overview-teams-panels.md

 ![Image of Teams panels home screen with options to 'Check out' or 'Extend room reservation'.](media/overview-teams-panels/image3.png)

-Keep users informed of what's happening inside the room without interruption.
+Users can be informed of what's happening inside the room without interruption.
 Teams panels show you whether the room is currently being used and which room equipment is available.
 It can even alert the people inside the room that someone is waiting for the room.

 ![Image of Teams panels home screen with a banner 'Room is at capacity'.](media/overview-teams-panels/resereved---capacity-banner.png)